-Automation and Controls Technology (Instrumentation) Associate in Applied Science Poplarville
+Automation and Controls Technology (Instrumentation) Associate in Applied Science Poplarville Face to Face; Fall Only Start

-Automation and Control Technology (Instrumentation) is an instructional program that provides the student with technical knowledge and skills necessary for gaining employment as an automated manufacturing systems technician in maintenance and skills necessary for gaining employment in an automated manufacturing environment.
+Automation and Controls Technology (Instrumentation) is an instructional program that provides the student with technical knowledge and skills necessary for gaining employment as an automated manufacturing systems technician in maintenance and skills necessary for gaining employment in an automated manufacturing environment.
 The focus of this program is on electricity/electronics, fluid power, motors and controllers, programmable controls, interfacing techniques, instrumentation, and automated processes.